SeLite/SeLite.github.io/SeleniumIDE.md

 # Auto-generated Selenese commands #
 Selenese commands are defined in these primary forms: <em>xyz, <strong>get</strong>Xyz, <strong>is</strong>Xyz</em> and <em><strong>is</strong>Xyz<strong>Present</strong></em>.
 Selenium auto-generates their variations (listed below).

 Selenium IDE shows the original reference for both the primary and auto-generated actions.
-However, the online reference contains only the primary actions/functions.
+However, the online reference contains only the primary actions.
 So if you'd like to locate them online (or in the source), use the following.
-(See also <em>loadSeleniumCommands()</em> in Selenium IDE's treeView.js.)
+(See also _loadSeleniumCommands()_ in Selenium IDE's _treeView.js_.)

 <table>
 <thead>
 <tr>
-    <td><strong>Primary commands</strong><br/> (as listed both online and in Reference tab)</td>
+    <td><strong>Primary command</strong><br/> (as listed both online and in Reference tab; same as Javascript implementation function, unless mentioned otherwise)</td>
     <td><strong>Auto-generated commands</strong><br/>(listed in Reference tab only, but not online)</td>
 </tr>
 </thead>